-The Akadama bonsai soil is irreplaceable for repotting bonsai.
+The Akadama bonsai soil is irreplaceable in bonsai care for repotting.
 Akadama is a clay granulate with a reddish brown colour (Akadama-Tsuchi, japanese 赤玉土 = red earth) of volcanic origin and occurs in Japan on the island of Honshu.
 It is mined in open-cast mines and exported all over the world.

-What are the advantages of Akadama bonsai soil in bonsai care ?
+What are the advantages of Akadama bonsai soil ?

-- Akadama offers a good stability for your bonsai trees after repotting
+- Akadama offers a good stability for your bonsai after repotting

 - Root cells need oxygen.
 The good permeability of the Akadama bonsai soil brings air into the ground